stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 14.08](https://cas8.docs.cisecurity.org/en/latest/source/Controls14/#148-train-workforce-on-the-dangers-of-connecting-to-and-transmitting-enterprise-data-over-insecure-networks)
--
+- Score is based on the presence of secure networking components in security training.

 ## Safeguard 15.01	(IG1)	Establish and Maintain an Inventory of Service Providers

 The implementation of Safeguard 15.01 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standard_ PM-30(1).
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-1501---establish-and-maintain-an-inventory-of-service-providers)

 **Assessed Elements:**